 - Join us for any LEVEL 1, GENTLE YOGA, or RESTORATIVE YOGA class.

 - Talk to our staff who can help you find the right starting place.
 Staff is available most days during regular business hours.
 Please call 610.867.9642 or email us firstname.lastname@example.org.
 Ask any questions you may have and find the appropriate class for you!

 - Schedule a PRIVATE CLASS where you’ll get individual attention and sequences designed for your specific needs.

-Guidelines and Tips Arrive a few minutes early to class.
+Arrive a few minutes early to class.
 If you are new to The Yoga Loft you will need a few extra minutes to complete the registration form and payment.
 If you are late and the class has started please enter quietly.
 Please do not enter or leave class during meditation or savasana (final rest).
 If you must leave during the class please close the door quietly.

 - Practice on an empty stomach.
 We recommend that you wait at least three hours after eating before practicing yoga.
 If necessary have juice or very light food before class.
 Refrain from sipping water during class so that you can maintain internal heat.
 Drink plenty of water after class.

 - Alert the teacher to any injuries prior to class starting.
 This will help us know how to adjust you or give you a modified pose if necessary.
 This is for your safety and the longevity of your yoga practice.